When I Said Goodbye to My Mom

 Hi!

-Yesterday, I mentioned that I’ve slowly started to forget things, especially since 2015—actually, late 2015, to be specific.
-As I write this, I realize that I don't remember most of the details.
-I have core memories of certain events, but the finer moments seem to have faded.
-And honestly, it's not just about 2015—there's so much more that I struggle to recall.
+As I write this, I realize I don’t remember many details anymore.
+I still have core memories of certain moments, but the smaller ones seem to have faded.
+And honestly, it’s not just about 2015—there’s so much more that I struggle to recall.

 What happened in late 2015?